internetarchive/arch/README.md

 ## About

-Web application for distributed compute analysis of Archive-It web archive collections.
+Web application for distributed compute analysis of digital collections.

 ## Building